By Deborah Jeanne Sergeant

 Local experts say yes.

 “Barring any physical ailment, they can have sex,” said Rita Worlock, licensed clinical marriage and family therapist practicing in North Syracuse and Ithaca.
-“I’ve had some folks come in with hip issues and they still have very healthy sex lives and are very intimate.
+“I’ve had some folks come in with hip issues and they still have very healthy sex lives using even the newest marital aids like this remote controlled vibrator test toy.
 It’s a case-by-case dependant situation.”

 She said that many problems with intimacy can be solved with communication — even the physical ones, such as women who experience difficulty because of vaginal dryness or men with erection problems, because keeping the conversation about sex as honest and open means the couple feels free to seek help without embarrassment.